EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 Additional cost vs before: approx. €3.41

-Ordering from Probiotic.ie (Dublin, Ireland): No customs duty.
-No additional charges from 1 July 2026.
-Probiotic.ie ships from within the EU.
-The new rules do not apply to EU-based shipments under any scenario.
+Ordering from Probiotic.ie (Dublin, Ireland): no customs duty, no VAT on duty, no An Post handling fee.
+Probiotic.ie ships from within the EU, so the new rules do not apply under any scenario.

 iHerb Ireland

-iHerb orders from Ireland — what changes from July 2026
+iHerb orders from Ireland, what changed from July 2026

-iHerb is a US-based supplement retailer.
-At the time of writing, iHerb's published Ireland shipping page states orders are fulfilled from locations outside the EU.
-From 1 July 2026, every distinct supplement in an iHerb order fulfilled from outside the EU will attract a €3 customs duty charge.
+iHerb ships Irish orders from its US warehouses, so they are imports from outside the EU.
+Since 1 July 2026, each distinct product type in an iHerb order attracts a €3 customs duty, by customs classification.
 For a full breakdown of iHerb-specific costs and scenarios, see our dedicated iHerb customs charges Ireland 2026 guide.

-iHerb is a popular choice for Irish supplement buyers because of its wide product range and competitive USD pricing.
-The new duty changes the cost calculation significantly for multi-item orders.
+iHerb is a popular choice for Irish supplement buyers because of its wide range and USD pricing.
+The new duty changes the cost calculation for multi-item orders and makes the final landed cost harder to predict.

 • Single product order: 1 supplement = €3 customs duty + VAT on duty.

-• Typical 3-product order: 3 different supplements = €9 customs duty + VAT on duty.
+• Typical 3-product order: up to €9 customs duty + VAT, depending on classification.

-• Typical 5-product order: 5 different supplements = €15 customs duty + VAT on duty.
+• Typical 5-product order: up to €15 customs duty + VAT, depending on classification.

 • Buying multiples of one product: 3 × same product = €3 duty (counted as one item).

-• Currency: iHerb prices in USD — exchange rate fluctuations affect the euro cost of orders independently of customs charges.
+• Currency: iHerb prices in USD, so exchange rate movements affect the euro cost independently of customs charges.

-• Fulfilment location: At the time of writing, iHerb's published Ireland shipping page states orders ship from US warehouses by air freight — no EU location is listed on iHerb's storage facilities page.
+• Fulfilment location: iHerb's Ireland shipping page states orders ship from US warehouses by air freight, with no EU location listed.
 Verify at checkout, as logistics may change.

-• Shipping speed: Air freight from US warehouses plus customs processing.
-Revenue advises accounting for this when placing time-sensitive orders.
+• Shipping speed: air freight from the US plus customs processing.
+Account for this on time-sensitive orders.

-The most cost-effective approach for iHerb buyers from July 2026 will be to consolidate orders into fewer distinct product types, or to buy multiples of the same product in one shipment.
-However, this needs to be weighed against storage, product freshness, and capital outlay considerations.
+The most cost-efficient approach for iHerb buyers is to consolidate into fewer distinct product types or buy multiples of the same product in one shipment.
+That has to be weighed against storage, product freshness and capital outlay.
+Either way, the duty and VAT still apply, which an EU-based order avoids.

-If you order from iHerb and return a product because you changed your mind, Revenue has confirmed the €3 customs duty is non-refundable.3 VAT refund depends on iHerb's own terms.
-Check iHerb's returns policy carefully before purchasing from July 2026.
+If you return an iHerb product because you changed your mind, Revenue confirms the €3 customs duty is non-refundable.3 VAT refund depends on iHerb's own terms, and return shipping to the US is at your expense.
+Check the returns policy carefully before buying.

 UK Retailers

-UK supplement websites and Amazon UK — customs charges from Ireland
+UK supplement websites and Amazon, customs charges from Ireland

-Great Britain — England, Scotland, and Wales — is a non-EU country for customs purposes following Brexit.
-This means orders placed with UK supplement retailers and shipped from Great Britain to Ireland will be subject to the new €3 per item customs duty from 1 July 2026.
+Great Britain, England, Scotland and Wales, is a non-EU country for customs following Brexit.
+Orders placed with UK supplement retailers and shipped from Great Britain to Ireland are subject to the €3 per distinct product type customs duty since 1 July 2026.

-This affects a wide range of supplement retailers that Irish consumers commonly use, including UK health store websites, UK Amazon (Amazon.co.uk), and UK-based brands that ship direct to Ireland from British warehouses.
+This affects a wide range of retailers Irish consumers commonly use, including UK health store websites, UK Amazon orders dispatched from Britain, and UK-based brands shipping direct to Ireland.

-Order Source Ships From Customs Duty from July 2026?
+Order Source Ships From Customs duty since July 2026?
 Duty Amount

-iHerb USA / South Korea Yes — non-EU €3 per distinct item
+iHerb USA Yes, non-EU €3 per distinct product type

-Amazon.co.uk (UK sellers) Great Britain Yes — non-EU €3 per distinct item
+Amazon (UK sellers) Great Britain Yes, non-EU €3 per distinct product type

-UK supplement websites Great Britain Yes — non-EU €3 per distinct item
+UK supplement websites Great Britain Yes, non-EU €3 per distinct product type

-US supplement websites United States Yes — non-EU €3 per distinct item
+US supplement websites United States Yes, non-EU €3 per distinct product type

-A note on Amazon Ireland (amazon.ie): Amazon operates marketplace sellers across multiple jurisdictions.
-Whether customs duty applies depends on where the specific seller ships from — not the Amazon domain you used.
-Check the seller's dispatch location before ordering supplements via Amazon from July 2026.
-EU-based sellers on Amazon.ie will not attract duty; UK or US-based sellers will.
+A note on Amazon Ireland (amazon.ie): Amazon operates sellers across many jurisdictions, and whether duty applies depends on where the specific seller ships from, not the Amazon domain you used.
+EU-based sellers shipping from within the EU will not attract duty; UK or US-based sellers will.
+Check the dispatch location before ordering supplements via Amazon.

 US Supplement Imports